jacobrosenthal/rust-training-aimldevfest-2019/src/sobel.md

         .sub_image(1, 1, input.width() - 2, input.height() - 2)
         .to_image();

+    //start convolve in 1 pixel
     for x in 1..(input.width() - 1) {
+        //start convolve in 1 pixel
         for y in 1..(input.height() - 1) {
             let pixels = [
                 [